FabulousDexter/Machine-Learning-From-Scratch/Supervised Learning/Classification/python-logistic-regression/README.md

 - **Matplotlib** - Data visualization
 - **Scikit-learn** - Machine learning utilities and comparison
 - **Jupyter Notebook** - Interactive development environment

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## Acknowledgments

-- Wisconsin Breast Cancer dataset from UCI Machine Learning Repository
-- Inspiration from various machine learning courses and tutorials
-- CuPy team for GPU acceleration capabilities